Swedish intervention in the Thirty Years' War: Break in the Polish Wars

 The Swedish royal family had held for some time claims to Livonia – such claims were of dubious legality but were common in Europe.
 They were constantly employed by monarchs to justify their attempts to acquire more land.
 Later in the 17th century, Louis XIV of France would establish a series of courts known as the "Chambers of Reunion" to determine which territories that France had possessed earlier – even as far as the Middle Ages – that were "supposed" to belong to it legally.
 Using a pretext of just this sort, the Swedes invaded Polish held territories.
 Sigismund was proving incorrigible as long as he did not retain the Swedish throne.
 Sigismund had much support on the continent for his claim to the Swedish throne.
 Among those supporters being the Habsburg king of Spain, Philip III of Spain and Ferdinand II were united to him by bonds of marriage.
 They were also Catholics.
 Through intermediaries, Sigismund was able to secure a declaration from Philip's government that all Swedish shipping in Spanish ports were legitimate and lawful prizes of the Spanish crown.
 Additionally, the Swedish crown was avowedly Protestant, and allied with Dutch Republic, which was actively opposed to Spain at the time.
 With such supporters, and such measures taken in support of Sigismund's claim, it would be difficult indeed to procure a long-term agreement to cease hostilities.

 As a result of his inability to bring the Polish king to some sort of arrangement, war between Sweden and Poland broke out again and the Swedish landed near the city of Riga with 158 ships, and proceeded to besiege the city.
 The city itself was not favorable to the Poles, as they were not Catholic.
 In addition to this difficulty that the Poles faced, Sigismund's attention was focused on his southern borders, where the Ottoman Empire was making inroads into his kingdom.
 Embarrassed as he was by this difficulty, he could not relieve the siege taking place.
 After four weeks, the siege was concluded after the garrison surrendered the city.

-Frederick V, Elector Palatine 1610–1623, King of Bohemia 1619–1620, and head of the League of Evangelical Union.
-He was the son-in-law of the King of England.
+Elector Frederick V of the Palatinate 1610–1623, King of Bohemia 1619–1620, and head of the League of Evangelical Union.
+He was the son-in-law of the King of England of Scotland.
 His acceptance of the Bohemian crown against Ferdinand II sparked the Bohemian Revolt.

 He started to march into Poland proper – as the Polish-Lithuanian Commonwealth was significantly larger than modern Poland when Sigismund proposed another truce.
 He did not have the resources necessary to engage in war simultaneously in the northwest and the south of his kingdom.